UPSC Mains Answer Analysis: Check-out The Expert Tips to Crack UPSC IAS

 a) In a developing country like India, where financial discipline is not at it’s best and populist politics is quite widespread, a proactive CAG is imperative.

-b) CAG has played an instrumental rise in bringing out serious misappropriations of public fund, e.g. Trial of accused in case of 2G spectrum, cancellation of illegally allowed coal blocks by SC.
+b) CAG has played an instrumental role in bringing out serious misappropriations of public fund, e.g. Trial of accused in case of 2G spectrum, cancellation of illegally allowed coal blocks by SC.

 All these indicate that outreach of CAG is quintessential and indispensable for the enforcement of accountability.